saalfeldlab/n5/README.md

 # N5

-N5 is a library to store large chunked n-dimensional tensors, and arbitrary meta-data in a hierarchy of groups similar to HDF5.
-Other than HDF5, an N5 group is not a single file but simply a directory on the file system.
-Meta-data is stored as a JSON file per each group/ directory.
-Tensor datasets can be chunked and chunks are stored as individual files.
-This enables parallel reading and writing on a cluster.
+The N5 API specifys the primitive operations needed to to store large chunked n-dimensional tensors, and arbitrary meta-data in a hierarchy of groups similar to HDF5.

+Other than HDF5, N5 is not bound to a specific backend.
+This repository includes a simple file-system based backend.
+There are also an [an HDF5 backend](https://github.com/saalfeldlab/n5-hdf5), a [Google Cloud backend](https://github.com/saalfeldlab/n5-google-cloud), and an [AWS-S3 backend](https://github.com/saalfeldlab/n5-aws-s3).

 At this time, N5 supports:

 * arbitrary group hierarchies
-* arbitrary meta-data stored as JSON
+* arbitrary meta-data (stored as JSON or HDF5 attributes)
 * chunked n-dimensional tensor datasets
 * value-datatypes: [u]int8, [u]int16, [u]int32, [u]int64, float32, float64
 * compression: raw, gzip, bzip2, xz